Supporting mental health, wellbeing and development

 Our psychotherapeutic aspect is provided by creative psychotherapy practitioners from the following disciplines; art psychotherapy, music therapy, dramatherapy and dance movement psychotherapy.
 All our practitioners are trained to Masters level and are registered with their professional body.
-Using psychodynamic theory, foundations in child development and influence from interpersonal neurobiology, our therapists engage our students on a creative level, using narrative, metaphor and play to explore each student's individual experiences and thoughts at their pace.
+Using psychodynamic theory, foundations in child development, attachment theory and influence from interpersonal neurobiology, our therapists engage our students on a creative level, using narrative, metaphor and play to explore each student's individual experiences and thoughts at their pace.
 Creative psychotherapy often uses play to enable students to process their difficult early experiences.
 We offer individual and group therapy sessions.

-Our speech and language therapists offer insight into our students’ patterns of communication, supporting our education staff to provide adaptations for optimum accessibility as well as providing individual bespoke therapeutic support.
+Our speech and language therapist offers insight into our students’ patterns of communication, supporting our education staff to provide adaptations for optimum accessibility as well as providing individual bespoke therapeutic support.
 Creating class-based group programs to support development in working memory, visual perception, social communication and language comprehension provide intervention integrated with play and learning.

-In recognition of the importance of family and each students’ support outside of school, our family support team offers outreach work to our parents and carers.
-Offering a diverse range of help from counselling to practical parenting strategies and systemic work, the team provide a crucial aspect to the schools holistic approach to care and development.
+In recognition of the importance of family and each students’ support outside of school, our family therapist and family support practitioner offer support to our parents and carers.
+Offering a diverse range of help from family therapy and counselling to practical parenting strategies and systemic work, the team provide a crucial aspect to the schools holistic approach to care and support for our students.

-In regular consultation with our team, we have close partners in practice from Mentor Forensic (forensic psychologists) and Big Talk Education (specialist sex education) to support the development of informed and healthy relationships for our students.
+Big Talk Education (specialist sex education) visit regularly to support the development of informed and healthy relationships for our students.

-The therapy team are dedicated to supporting our students on site but we also offer our services to others in the community, regularly working with schools, colleges, social services and the NHS.
+The therapy team are dedicated to supporting our students and we also offer our services to others in the community, regularly working with schools, colleges, social services and the NHS.